Institute for District Administrators (IDA) for District Level Leaders

 What do you need to know?

 Each session of IDA runs from 9:00 am until 4:00 pm with an hour for lunch.
 Superintendent or designee permission is required prior to session one and attendance is required for all sessions.
 Participants are eligible for 80 renewal credits upon completion of all sessions and required work.
-Participant/school/district are responsible for travel and / or hotel fee if applicable.
+Participant/school/district are responsible for travel and/or hotel fee, if applicable.

 There is a fee associated with this course.